IT19395906/simple-employee-application/README.md

 ```
 {name.length === 0 && <span className="text-danger">Enter name</span>}
 ```
-to avoid that created state and triggered onMouseDown `onMouseDown` event is employed on the "Name" input field to trigger the display of a warning message.
+to avoid that created a state variable and utilized onMouseDown event onMouseDown event is employed on the "Name" input and triggers the display of the warning message when the user interacts with the input

 ```jsx
 <input